-You can now complete other CIT vocational programs as part of your ACT Senior Secondary Certificate (Year 12).
-An option of an evening program is available for Mature Age students, subject to funding.
+You can now complete other CIT vocational courses as part of your ACT Senior Secondary Certificate (Year 12).
+Options of some evening classes are available for Mature Age students, subject to funding.

 Entry requirements for the intensive package are that you must demonstrate that you have the necessary academic reading and writing skills, and that you understand the maths concepts required, to successfully complete an intensive ACT Year 12 tertiary package.

 You will undertake a skills evaluation at enrolment to determine your readiness to enter the one-year tertiary package.
-Alternate and preparatory programs are available for skill development if needed.
+Alternate and preparatory courses are available for skill development if needed.

-NB As the intensive program covers work normally completed in two school years, you also need to commit significant time for both class attendance and private study.
+NB: As the intensive course covers work normally completed in two school years, you also need to commit significant time for both class attendance and private study.

-The program that is best for you will be discussed at enrolment.
+The course that is best for you will be discussed at enrolment.

 Qualifications at CIT are regularly updated or replaced to meet current industry needs and maximise your employment opportunities.
 If this occurs while you are part way through a qualification, you may need to vary your learning to meet the new national requirements.
 CIT will aim to make this as smooth as possible for you.

 To ensure positive outcomes for all students, CIT may need to cancel or change classes at short notice.
 CIT will make every effort to inform students as soon as changes are made and will also make every effort to offer alternative arrangements for students to meet the requirements of the subject and complete their qualification.
 In an unfortunate instance when this cannot be met, you will receive a full refund.
 Please ensure you maintain current contact details via CIT Self Service or by contacting CIT Student Services at email@example.com.